charming-art/terminal/README.md

 ## Future Works

+- **More accessible**: As soon as Charming can run in modern browsers, there will be a online playground to try it online and may be a platform to create, sharing Charming sketches with others like [OpenProcessing](https://www.openprocessing.org/).
 - **Tests and Bug Fix**: There may be some bugs because Charming have just been simply tested, so one of future works is to test and fix bugs.
 - **Improve Performance**: Now both of the frontend and the backend of Charming are implemented in Python, there's a plan to rewrite backend in Rust or C++ and refactor some rendering algorithms such as polygon filling to achieve a better performance.
 - **API Enhancement**: Add more cool APIs according to the feature of terminal and character.